How far can an electric car go?

 As a rule of thumb, real-world ranges can be 10% to 20% short of official ranges, though how you drive could see achieve better or worse numbers than that.

-It’s also worth highlighting that electric cars aren’t designed to be charged to 100% and driven until they reach 0%.
-To help preserve battery health most EVs recommend charging to 80 or 90%, while getting to 0% of charge risks grinding to a halt on the road, and is equivalent to running a petrol or diesel car with the fuel light on for some time.
+It’s also worth noting that electric cars aren’t designed to be charged to 100% and driven until they reach 0%.
+To help preserve battery health most EVs recommend charging to 80%, while getting to 0% of charge risks grinding to a halt on the road, and is equivalent to running a petrol or diesel car with the fuel light on for some time.

 Official WLTP battery range figures are also very useful when comparing different electric cars against each other, just as official mpg economy figures are with petrol and diesel cars.